Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Introduction

 Here we consider line-graph lattices of ``regular'' lattices, defined by the attribute that every vertex has the same coordination number.
 The band spectra of these lattices have flat bands as their lowest energy bands.
-We develop a framework for analyzing the topology of these flat bands.
-With this framework, we identify families of line-graph lattices whose flat bands have fragile topology, as well as families of line-graph lattices whose flat bands are topologically trivial but that, after certain perturbations, can be split into fragile topological flat bands and topologically trivial dispersive bands.
+Although the topology of these bands can be computed via topological quantum chemistry, this must be done on a case-by-case basis.
+We develop a framework for analyzing the topology of line-graph-lattice flat bands for entire families of lattices, drawing connections between simple geometric attributes of the lattices and their flat-band representations.
+With this framework, we identify such families whose flat bands have fragile topology, as well as families of line-graph lattices whose flat bands are topologically trivial but that, after certain perturbations, can be split into fragile topological flat bands and topologically trivial dispersive bands.
 These results can inform experimental simulations of line-graph lattices for studies of fragile topology; in particular, these lattices are quite natural to simulate with coplanar waveguide resonators in quantum circuits because the line-shaped resonators act as lattice vertices for microwave photons, with tunneling between vertices made possible through capacitive coupling at the resonator ends \cite{Carusotto2020}.

-A line graph $L(X)$ can be formed from any graph $X$ (which we will refer to as the root graph) by placing a vertex $v_{L(X),i}$ on each edge $e_{X,i}$ of $X$ and connecting vertices $v_{L(X),i}$ and $v_{L(X),j}$ if their corresponding edges $e_{X,i}$ and $e_{X,j}$ are adjacent, \textit{i.e.} share a common vertex.
+A line graph $L(X)$ can be formed from any graph $X$ (which we will refer to as the root graph) by placing a vertex $v_{L(X),i}$ on each edge $e_{X,i}$ of $X$ and connecting vertices $v_{L(X),i}$ and $v_{L(X),j}$ if their corresponding edges $e_{X,i}$ and $e_{X,j}$ are adjacent, i.e. share a common vertex.
 We then define the tight-binding Hamiltonian

 where the sum is taken over all adjacent vertices $v_{L(x),i}$ and $v_{L(X),j}$, representing amplitude-1 hopping of spinless bosons $\hat{a}_i$ between adjacent vertices in the line graph.